 \section{Acknowledgments.}

-Ildik\'o Schlotter is supported by the Hungarian Academy of Sciences under its Momentum Programme (LP2021-2) and the Hungarian Scientific Research Fund through OTKA grants no.\ K128611 and K124171.
-The research reported in this paper and carried out by Tam\'as Fleiner at the Budapest University of Technology and Economics was supported by the “TKP2020, National Challenges Program” of the National Research Development and Innovation Office (BME NC TKP2020 and OTKA K128611 and K143858) and by the Higher Education Excellence Program of the Ministry of Human Capacities in the frame of the Artificial Intelligence research area of the Budapest University of Technology and Economics (BME FIKP-MI/SC).
-P.\ Biró gratefully acknowledges financial support from the Hungarian Scientific Research Fund, OTKA, Grant No.\ K143858, and the Hungarian Academy of Sciences, Momentum Grant No. LP2021-2.
+Ildik\'o Schlotter is supported by the Hungarian Academy of Sciences under its Momentum Programme (LP2021-2) and its J\'anos Bolyai Research Scholarship.
+The research reported in this paper and carried out by Tam\'as Fleiner at the Budapest University of Technology and Economics was supported by the “TKP2020, National Challenges Program” of the National Research Development and Innovation Office (BME NC TKP2020 and OTKA K143858) and by the Higher Education Excellence Program of the Ministry of Human Capacities in the frame of the Artificial Intelligence research area of the Budapest University of Technology and Economics (BME FIKP-MI/SC).
+P\'eter Bir\'o gratefully acknowledges financial support from the Hungarian Scientific Research Fund, OTKA, Grant No.\ K143858, and the Hungarian Academy of Sciences, Momentum Grant No. LP2021-2.

 { }